-- The authorization to cancel a degree recital date will require the approval of the Associate Dean for Student Academic Affairs.
+- The authorization to cancel a degree recital date will require the approval of the Associate Dean for Advising and Retention.
 In the main, a cancellation will be authorized only for reasons of health or family emergency.

 - The cancellation of a degree recital date for other reasons is considered, in the main, an unauthorized cancellation.
 In these cases, the student is to submit the application directly to Concert Production.
 An unauthorized cancellation will result in the student being reassigned a recital venue that may include rooms other than Kulas and Stull Recital Halls and Warner Concert Hall.